Difference Between Dog and Fox

 They belong to the class of mammals.
 There are over 450 dog breeds that are globally recognised.
 The Binomial name of a dog is Canis Familiaris.

-Dogs’ communication behavior is through their eye gaze, facial expressions, body posture, vocalization and gustatory communication.
+Dogs’ communication behaviour is through their eye gaze, facial expressions, body posture, vocalization and gustatory communication.
 They are omnivorous.

-According to a survey report, there are over nine hundred million dogs globally among which seventeen to twenty-four per cent of dogs are raised as pets.
+According to a survey report, there are over nine hundred million dogs globally, seventeen to twenty-four per cent of which dogs are raised as pets.

 Dog